Lutheran Church – Missouri Synod: Creationism

-The LCMS officially supports literal creationism but does not have an official position on the precise age of the earth.
+The LCMS officially supports literal creationism but does not have an official position on the precise age of the Earth.
 An official publication of the synod, the Brief Statement of 1932, states under the heading "Of Creation": "We teach that God has created heaven and earth, and that in the manner and in the space of time recorded in the Holy Scriptures, especially Gen. 1 and 2, namely, by His almighty creative word, and in six days."
 According to the recent 2004 LCMS synodical resolution 2-08A "To commend preaching and teaching Creation", all LCMS churches and educational institutions—including preschool through 12th grade, universities, and seminaries—are "to teach creation from the Biblical perspective."
-The LCMS website states that an individual's personal views regarding creation do not disqualify a person from being a member of the LCMS.
+The LCMS website says that an individual's personal views regarding creation do not disqualify a person from being a member of the LCMS.

 Freemasonry

 The LCMS believes that the teachings of Freemasonry are in direct conflict with the Gospel and instructs its pastors and laypeople to avoid membership or participation in it.